Mayank1728/DSA-in-JS/README.md

 # DSA-in-JS

-This is Data Structures and Algorithms implemented in javaScritpt. <br>
+This is Data Structures and Algorithms implemented in javaScript. <br>
 LeetCode: https://leetcode.com/Sapien17/ <br>

 RESOURCES <br>